THE SEIKO ALPINIST

 Seiko introduced the Alpinist wristwatch in 1961 with the intention of it becoming a reliable timepiece for Japanese mountain climbers and other sports enthusiasts alike.
 The production of this watch was important because it was the first real attempt at making a sports watch by Seiko.
 Seiko Alpinist watches started being produced in 1961 and were inspired by Yama-otoko which is Japanese for mountain men.
 Mountains cover much of the Japanese landscape and the mountain men that worked or spent time in the mountains during their free time were supposedly the inspiration of this line of Seiko watches.
 These men required excellent gear that could handle the rugged terrain and that they could depend on for accuracy.
 The Laurel Alpinist was the first of seven generations which was followed by the second generation known as the Champion 850 series, partly named for the 850 movement used.

 When it comes to the creme de la creme of Seiko, there is little debate over which is the summit of Seiko branding.
-The Laurel sub brand is the oldest of the Seiko sub brands, and the 1913 Laurel watch did not even feature the word Seiko.
-The Alpinist is the second oldest Seiko sub brand.
+The Laurel sub-brand is the oldest of the Seiko sub brands, and the 1913 Laurel watch did not even feature the word Seiko.
+The brand Seiko itself first featured on watches in 1924.

 Champion Alpinist , J13033